 - Revisions relating to pre-staffing comments are submitted.

 - Staffing of application.
 Applicant contacted by staff about final staff comments.

 - Revisions relating to the staffing comments are submitted.

-- Final submission deadline (6 weeks prior to Planning Commission Public Hearing).
+- Final submission deadline (six weeks prior to Planning Commission public hearing).
 Staff report is published based on information received by this date.

-- Staff report published (2 weeks prior to Public Hearing).
+- Staff report published (two weeks prior to public hearing).

 - Planning Commission public hearing.

 - Application is scheduled for Board of Supervisors public hearing.

 - Notification to adjacent property owners (sent to applicant 30 days prior to hearing, notices mailed by applicant postmarked at least 15 days prior to hearing).